 Yesterday I received my gorgeous Autumn Swap parcel from the lovely Danielle.
 I'm so lucky - this year and last I have received such generous and thoughtful gifts.
 I've used her photography here, too, as it's just too lovely (and I couldn't take the photos nearly as well!)

+So I am now the proud owner of so many lovely goodies.
+Thanks Danielle - so very kind of you!
 I'd encourage everyone to participate in swaps: it's such a lovely way to get to make new friends and to think up creative gifts.
 Wheee!

+I'm sure you've been hanging out to see these, dear readers?!
+Well after a few more hours of backbreaking work over the past few weekends, I have got rid of more green in favour of some lovely looking wood.
+In the photo above you can see how much rust is on the treadle.
+I have been scrubbing it off with a wire brush, but it is stubborn.
+Think at this stage I'll definitely have to paint it glossy black to get it back to its former glory.
 Basically this is all I have left to do: the back and the insides, and a bit of detailing all over.
 At this stage, my thoughts are this: paint stripping needs a lot of effort and time.
 For me, it's been worth it, as I'll have a piece of heirloom furniture that I love.
 But I can see how this could never be a viable business model - it just takes too much time.
+And this is what it looked like before remember?!
+Why green, Dad, why green?!

 *Again, please excuse the photo quality.
 These were taken in a garage, and the light is really bad.